AlexaCRM/alexacrm.github.io/wpcrm/twig.md

   - `path_and_query` -- raw URI of the page
   - `query` -- query string prepended with `?` character or empty if no query string
   - `url` -- URL of the current page
-  - `referer` -- url of page that linked to the current one
+  - `referer` -- URL of the page that linked to the current one
 - `params` -- see `request.params`
 - `crm` -- CRM-related parameters
   - `connected` -- *(boolean)* tells whether the site is connected to CRM